We’ll start this assessment with some basic questions about you, such as your age.

 Based on your previous responses, there are no questions required in this section.

-This tool was designed for women who have never had cancer.
-Because you've had cancer before, your risk of getting another cancer in the future is higher than someone who hasn't been previously diagnosed.
+This tool was designed for people who have never had cancer.
+Because you’ve had cancer before, your risk of getting another cancer in the future is higher than someone who hasn’t been previously diagnosed.

-We hope you'll continue with the remaining questions to learn how other factors may affect your risk of developing breast cancer.
-But keep in mind that the results at the end are more accurate for women without a history of cancer.
+We hope you’ll continue with the remaining questions to learn how other factors may affect your risk of developing breast cancer.
+But keep in mind that the results at the end are more accurate for people without a history of cancer.

 Breast cancer diagnosed in someone who was 35 or younger

-Genetic testing (done through a blood test, usually at a genetics clinic) can tell you whether you have a genetic mutation that raises your risk of developing breast cancer, as well as some other cancers.
+Genetic testing (done through a blood test, usually at a genetics clinic) can tell you whether you have a genetic variant that raises your risk of developing breast cancer, as well as some other cancers.

 Here we’ll look at aspects of your life that may affect your breast cancer risk, such as how active you are.